codeanonym/codeanonym/README.md

 - 📫 How to reach me ... my twitter ... https://x.com/CodeDiscipline?t=RWAtilLn8N_s5Se4nz6h3w&s=09
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I'm working on React, .Net Core and PostgreSQL for past 2 years
 - ♨️ Trivia: ....
-I have hands-on experience using Pentaho ETL Tool for data movement too, though it has been a while since I last used it.
+I have hands-on experience using Pentaho ETL Tool for data movement too, though it has been a while

 <!---
 codeanonym/codeanonym is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.